swiftlang/swift-evolution/zzzz-nesting.md

 Remove the restriction that extensions can only be declared on top-level of a file.

-This proposal explicitly does not suggest to change the effect of access modifiers *inside* extensions (a method marked private in an extension will only be visible inside that extension), nor to change the meaning of access modifiers *on* extensions - although it would make much sense to get rid of the special treatment that `private` receives in top-level extensions.
+This proposal explicitly does not suggest to change the effect of access modifiers *inside* extensions (a method marked `private` in an extension will only be visible inside that extension).

+The meaning of access modifiers *on* nested extensions is the default to use for all of its members that aren't marked explicitely with a modifier.

 ## Detailed design